Automated Market Maker

 - IL = 5656 - 6000 = -344 USDC loss

-IL is "Impermanent": If price returns to original ratio, IL disappears.
-Only permanent if you withdraw at higher price divergence.
+IL is "Impermanent": If price returns to the original ratio, IL disappears.
+It becomes permanent only if you withdraw at a higher price divergence.

 IL vs Fees: Low-volatility pairs (stablecoin pairs) have low IL but lower fees.
 High-volatility pairs have high IL but potentially higher fees.